danbev/learning-crypto/notes/verify-bundle-example-notes.md

 I'm not exactly sure where the bundleHash is encoded from hex to string, but it looks like that must be happening.
 Perhaps this is part of the marshalling into a Record.

+So we know that we need sha256sum of the blob.

 _wip_